anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No alibi will save you from accepting the responsibility.
+Quote: We can only learn to love by loving.

-By: Napoleon Hill
+By: Iris Murdoch